hypcn/fava/README.md

 # Fava

-Filesystem Access Via API
+File Access Via API

-Exposes an HTTP and Websocket API to interact with the filesystem.
+Exposes an HTTP and Websocket API to interact with the filesystem, and an optional web UI.
+Can be used either as a library or standalone application.

 # Install